sdss/explorer/README.md

 ### Data files
 Explorer uses stacked, custom HDF5 renders of the [astra](https://github.com/sdss/astra) summary files for each data release.
-You can download the HDF5 from [here](https://data.sdss5.org/sas/sdsswork/users/u6054929/).
+You can download the HDF5's from [here](https://data.sdss5.org/sas/sdsswork/users/u6054929/).
 These are proprietary SDSS data files, and should not be shared outside the collaboration.

-It additionally uses a custom parquet render of the mappings used in [semaphore](https://github.com/sdss/semaphore)
+It additionally uses a custom parquet render of the mappings used in [semaphore](https://github.com/sdss/semaphore), available in the same directory.

 ## Starting the server
 To run, the environment variables must be exported to the shell environment.
 These are:

  - `EXPLORER_DATAPATH` :: path to data files (proprietary SDSS data, found on the SAS).
 In the deployment context a folder is mounted onto the VM.
  - `VALIS_API_URL` :: url for [valis](https://www.github.com/sdss/valis).
 This is required for login authentication (to be implemented).
- - `VAEX_HOME` :: path to store `vaex` cache and lock files during runtime.
+ - `VAEX_HOME` :: path to store `vaex` cache and log files during runtime.
 Defaults on startup to `$HOME/.vaex`.

+Additionally, the download server requires:
+ - `EXPLORER_SCRATCH` :: path to a scratch space
+ - `` :: path to a scratch

 ### Cache setup
 The Explorer can utilize a hybrid memory and disk cache .
 To set these up, use the following environment variables on runtime: